Ohayo! Are you looking for Japanese gifts that will delight nerds, foodies, anime fans, music lovers, language learners and all-around otaku?

-Japan is a language with more than 50,000 kanji, so unless you’re confident that they can read and write at an advanced level, you’ll want to err on the side of caution and buy them something that doesn’t require fluency.
+Japan is a language with more than 50,000 kanji, so unless you’re confident that they can not just write their name, but also read and write at an advanced level, or are trying to learn japanese, you’ll want to err on the side of caution and buy them something that doesn’t require fluency.
 For example, make sure that the instruction manual is in English or that the gift inscription comes with a translation.

 Keep It Practical

 Are they really going to use that tea set?
 Do they really have the patience for bonsai or origami?
 You should always consider the practicality of a gift, especially when buying gifts from another culture.

 Presents on etsy might be cool to look at, but unless it’s useful, it will become a novelty item that gets stuffed in a closet before long!

 Thanks for reading, tomodachi.
 We hope that you’ve found some good Japanese gifts for a special person in your life.
 Feel free to like, share or comment on what you’ve seen here, especially if you have ideas for more presents that should be included on our list!